Capitol State Forest

 Capitol State Forest tips

-- Capitol Forest campgrounds are closed November 1 to April 30 for the winter season.
+- Capitol Forest campgrounds are closed from Nov.
+1 to Apr.
+30 for the winter season.

 - Camp only in designated campgrounds.
 No dispersed camping allowed